mildronize/type-safe-design-pattern/docs/intro.md

 ## Contributing
 If you have any suggestions or feedback, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/mildronize/type-safe-design-pattern)

+You can both contibute to the content and the translation:

+- **Content Contribution**, you can contribute by adding new design patterns, best practices, or improving the existing content, this is allowed only through the English version.
+- **Translation Contribution**, you can contribute by translating the content to your language.
+I've recommened to use the prompt from the generative AI like GPT-3, GPT-4, etc. to generate the content for the page.
+You can see the example in the [Prompt](./prompt.md) page.
+  - For consistency, please do not translate the content directly, but use the prompt to generate the content.
+When result of the prompt is not good, you update your prompt condition and try again, you can see the example in the [Thai Prompt](/th/prompt.md) page.